olesyapro888/Credit_Risk_Analysis_ML_supervised/README.md

 # Credit Risk Analysis.
-Project 17 of the UofT.
+The project 17 of the University of Toronto.
 ## `-Contents-`

 - [Overview of the Credit Risk Analysis](#Overview-of-the-Credit-Risk-Analysis)